 - As Long as There Is Evil: Perse can not be killed, only weakened for a period, but Edgar is making damn sure that it will take her a while to return.

 - Bungled Suicide: After his wife and his daughter died, Wireman shot himself in the head, but survived.
+The bullet remained lodged in his brain for a while after, giving Wireman some form of foresight (probably though the influence of Perse).
+One of Edgar's paintings removes the bullet.

 - Chekhov's Gun: The harpoon gun.
 The first time it's mentioned, it flies right by you.